-This bill would require the California Workforce Development Board, upon appropriation of funds, to allocate funds to the Los Angeles County Department of Economic Opportunity and the Economic Development Collaborative for, among other things, workforce strategies, such as education or supportive services, including stipends for underemployed and unemployed low- to moderate-income individuals to ensure a skilled and sufficient workforce for the scale of rebuilding and recovery of areas in the Counties of Los Angeles and Ventura impacted by the 2025 wildfires and to support underemployed and unemployed low- to moderate-income workers affected by the fires.
-The bill would require the board, among other things, to determine the most expeditious allocation, deployment, and redeployment of the funds based on the greatest need and would require the board to require quality standards and practices, as specified.
-The bill would require the Los Angeles County Department of Economic Opportunity and the Economic Development Collaborative to focus on employment in jobs in certain professions and industries, including construction, firefighting, and health care, or other areas essential to emergency response, disaster relief, recovery, rebuilding, and regional economic development and resilience.
-The bill would require individuals participating in programs funded by the bill to have access to expedited licensing and certification.
+This bill would require the board to allocate the funds from that appropriation to the Los Angeles County Department of Economic Opportunity for, among other things, workforce development strategies, such as education or supportive services, including stipends for underemployed and unemployed low- to moderate-income individuals to ensure a skilled and sufficient workforce for the scale of rebuilding and recovery of areas in the Counties of Los Angeles and Ventura impacted by the 2025 wildfires and to support underemployed and unemployed low- to moderate-income workers affected by the fires.
+The bill would require the Los Angeles County Department of Economic Opportunity to reallocate $600,000 to the Economic Development Collaborative for those purposes.
+The bill would require the board to allow the Los Angeles County Department of Economic Opportunity to subcontract with other entities to fulfill the provisions and intent of the bill and would require the board to require quality standards and practices, as specified.
+The bill would require the Los Angeles County Department of Economic Opportunity to focus on employment in jobs in certain professions and industries, including construction, firefighting, and health care, or other areas essential to emergency response, disaster relief, recovery, rebuilding, and regional economic development and resilience.
+The bill would require individuals participating in programs funded by the bill to have access to expedited licensing and certification, if feasible.

 This bill would declare that it is to take effect immediately as an urgency statute.